-When a processing program that uses ISAM opens a VSAM data set, the Open routine detects the need for the ISAM interface and calls the interface's Open routine to construct control blocks and lists that are required by VSAM, load the indicated VSAM routines into virtual storage, flag the ISAM DCB (data control block) for the interface to intercept ISAM requests, and take any DCB exit requested by the processing program.
+When a processing program that uses ISAM (through assembler-language macros, PL/I, or COBOL) issues an OPEN that specifies a DCB describing an indexed-sequential data set that has been converted to or replaced by a key-sequenced data set, the Open routine detects the need for the ISAM interface and calls the interface's Open routine to:

+- Construct control blocks and parameter lists that are required by VSAM - Load the appropriate interface routines into virtual storage - Initialize the ISAM DCB for the interface to intercept ISAM requests - Take any DCB exit requested by the processing program

-The interface intercepts each subsequent ISAM request, analyzes it to determine the equivalent keyed VSAM request, defines the keyed VSAM request in the request parameter list constructed by Open, and then initiates the request.
-All VSAM requests are handled synchronously: no VSAM CHECK or ENDREQ macro is used.
-The ISAM ESETL instruction causes no action, and ISAM CHECK merely causes exception codes in the DECB (data event control block) to be tested.
+The interface intercepts each subsequent ISAM request, analyzes it to determine the equivalent keyed VSAM request, defines the keyed VSAM request in the request parameter list constructed by Open, and initiates the request.

+All VSAM requests are handled synchronously; no VSAM CHECK macro is used.
+The ISAM ESETL and CHECK macros do not result in a VSAM macro's being issued.
+CHECK merely causes exception codes in the DECB (data event control block) to be tested.

 For processing programs that use locate processing, the interface constructs buffers to simulate locate processing.
-The ISAM RELSE instruction causes no action, and the overflow-record indicator is always set to indicate a single unblocked record.